SynLube logo SynLube Lube-4-Life®

 2010 and Beyond? – End of another Era!

-While 2009 was a disastrous year for Automobile Industry everywhere, except for China, it also marks definite END of a TREND in USA.
-The fact that New Vehicle Sales plummeted from previous “normal” of 16 million to just 10 million, but more important is the fact that cars scrapped exceeded new car sales in 2009 for the first time since World War II, shrinking the U.S. vehicle fleet from the all-time high of 250 million to 246 million.
+The fact that New Vehicle Sales plummeted from previous normal of 16 million to just 10 million, but also, more important, is the fact that cars scrapped exceeded new car sales in 2009 for the first time since World War II, shrinking the U.S. vehicle fleet from the all-time high of 250 million to 246 million.

-Last year the 14 million cars scrapped rose above the 10 million new cars sold, reducing the fleet by 4 million, or nearly 2 percent, since 2008’s levels.
+In 2009 the 14 million cars scrapped rose above the 10 million new cars sold, reducing the fleet by 4 million, or nearly 2 percent, since 2008's levels.

 Among the trends keeping sales well below the annual average of 16 million that prevailed from 1994 through 2007 are market saturation, ongoing urbanization, economic uncertainty, oil insecurity, rising gasoline prices, frustration with traffic congestion, mounting concerns about climate change, and a declining interest in cars among young people.

 Market saturation may be the dominant contributor to the peaking.
-The U.S. now has 246 million registered motor vehicles and 209 million licensed drivers – nearly five vehicles for every four drivers.
+The U.S. now has 246 million registered motor vehicles and 209 million licensed drivers nearly five vehicles for every four drivers.

 Japan may offer some clues to the future in USA.
 Japan being both more densely populated and more highly urbanized than the United States.
 Japan apparently reached car saturation in 1990.
 Since then its annual car sales have shrunk by 21 percent.
 The United States appears set to follow suit.